 A star player in football and baseball for the College, Devanney was voted the NESCAC Football Defensive Player of the Year in 1992.
 He appears among the College’s all-time leaders in punt returns and stolen bases in baseball.
 Devanney earned his master’s degree in liberal studies from SUNY-Albany in 1995.
 Prior to Trinity, Devanney was the defensive coordinator at Central Connecticut State University from 1998-2000.
 He also served as a secondary coach at Georgia Tech and worked with the wide receivers and tight ends at Albany and Coast Guard.
-An associate professor in the Trinity athletic department, Devanney and his wife, Michele, their daughters, Shea and Caitlin, and their son, Sean, reside in Newington, Conn.
+A professor in the Trinity athletic department, Devanney and his wife, Michele, their daughters, Shea and Caitlin, and their son, Sean, reside in Newington, Conn.